 Combing Taco Meat with Potatoes

-And my favorite part is that my young daughter will eat these taco potatoes too (I mean cheese, potatoes and yummy ground beef, who wouldn’t love that!).
-Any meal that I can cook that suits the whole family is a definite win!
+Want to know the best part?
+My young daughter who is a super picky eater will eat these taco potatoes too (I mean cheese, potatoes and yummy ground beef, who wouldn’t love that!).
+Any meal that I can cook that suits the whole family is a definite win and those are usually very hard to come by!

 Easy Taco Dinner